 The Company Group is a Certified Secondhand Articles Dealer approved by the Local Public Safety Committee and is obligated to comply with the Secondhand Articles Dealer Act.
 While Secondhand Articles Dealer certification does not expire, violations of the Secondhand Articles Dealer Act or other laws and regulations regarding the secondhand article business, coupled with the inability to immediately identify or prevent the purchase and sale of stolen goods, may result in business suspension or the revocation of certification by the Local Public Safety Committee, in accordance with Article 24 of the Secondhand Articles Dealer Act.

 The Company Group purchases and sells secondhand articles under the said certification and operates a market for the purchase and sale of secondhand articles among dealers and international partners with the permission of the secondhand article market owners.
-The Company Group complies with the Secondhand Articles Dealer Act by providing detailed internal training and education regarding the said act, confirming the identification of sellers in accordance with the said act, and the careful management of secondhand article ledgers.
+The Company Group complies with the Secondhand Articles Dealer Act and related laws and regulations by providing detailed internal training and education regarding the said act and related laws and regulations, confirming the identification of sellers in accordance with the said act and related laws and regulations, and the careful management of secondhand article ledgers.
 This strengthens the Company Group’s level of confidence that no problems affecting the Company Group’s business continuity will arise.

 However, the Company Group financial results may be adversely affected if certification is revoked due to the events and conditions referenced above.